mtlynch/mtlynch.io/content/posts/solo-developer-year-6/index.md

 I was surprised at how much the metal case impacted sales.
 Not only did it increase the absolute number of sales, it increased the price customers were willing to pay.
 After [experimenting with pricing](/retrospectives/2023/05/#what-price-maximizes-profits), I ended up increasing our price by 10%, and our monthly sales were still higher than when we had a 3D-printed case.

 We also updated TinyPilot's packaging.
-Until late last year, we were still bunching together the device and all the cables in a bubble-wrap pouch and dropping that into a plain brown box.
+Until late last year, we were still bunching the device and all the cables together in a bubble-wrap pouch and dropping that into a plain brown box.

 {{<gallery caption="Our previous packaging for TinyPilot was just neatly wrapping the device, cables, and instructions in a bubble pouch.">}}
 {{<img src="labeled-blob.webp" max-width="500px">}}
 {{<img src="bundle-stacked.webp" max-width="370px">}}
 {{</gallery>}}

-Every time someone reviewed TinyPilot, I crossed my fingers for them to skip over the unboxing process because of how much our packaging embarrassed me.
+Every time a reviewer shared their experience unboxing TinyPilot, I winced a bit.

 {{<img src="unboxing.webp" max-width="700px" caption="A [homelab reviewer](https://noted.lol/tinypilot-voyager-2a-2/) shows TinyPilot's old, embarassing packaging in a review" >}}